i-dot-ai/one-big-thing/README.md

 Note that once changes to the domains have been made, they will need to be deployed to take effect.

-## running management commands in dev and prod
+## Running management commands in dev and prod
 A limited number of management commands can be run on the `dev` and `prod` environment.
+If you want to run your command remotely, it will need to be added to the `manage_remote.py` file.

 Obviously great care needs to be taken when running against `prod`!

 In order to run the commands you will need:
 1. to have (AWS credentials)[https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html] set up
-2. to have the relevant packages, boto and click, installed before running
+2. to have the relevant packages, boto3 and click, installed before running

 Commands can then be run like:

-`python -m remote_manage --env dev user-stats`
+`python -m manage_remote user-stats --env dev`

 Documentation for each command can be access with `--help`